ccbtokyo/visvib-manual/docs/en/2-prep-software.md

 ## Installing Cycling '74 Max

 This is the software needed to run the sensor application.
-Max is a paid software, but it's free to use just for running completed programs.
+Max is a paid software, but it is free to use just for running completed programs.

 Download the version appropriate for your OS from the following URL:

+https://cycling74.com/downloads

 Please use the latest version (v8.3 or later).

-https://cycling74.com/downloads

 ![Screenshot of Max download page](../img/dl_max.png)